 Sales Funnel Excel Spreadsheet

-Laying out and managing your sales funnel visually, like in this sales funnel template from Tipsographic, is one of the best ways to truly understand the steps in your sales process and see where opportunities may lie.
+Laying out and managing your sales funnel visually, like in this sales funnel template from Tipsographic, is one of the best ways to truly understand the steps in your sales process, the sales activity within those steps, and see where performance might be improved.
 In using a spreadsheet like this, you can input your sales data for each of the stages of your sales process (your sales funnel) and evaluate the effectiveness of your current sales process.

 You can enter and view how many prospects or customers are in each stage as well as the probability percentage.
 Then you can determine where bottlenecks might be occurring, causing leads to fall out of your sales cycle, and make improvements to your sales methodologies to improve effectiveness.
 Tracking and evaluating your sales funnel is a very effective tool in helping to set and reach short-term and long-term sales and business goals.

 Best for tracking your reps’ commission totals based on recent sales activity and further fostering healthy competition among your team

 No matter what type of commission structure your sales reps may be on, tracking their current commission totals is extremely beneficial to both sales leadership and the reps themselves.
 This is especially true if the sales activity and number of deals are broken out as well.
 Using a sales commission tracker will provide transparency of what has been paid and is due to be paid to the reps and increase the accuracy of payments.
 Also, depending on the information shared within the commission tracking spreadsheet, you can use it to foster some more healthy competitiveness.